 Injury victims who try to settle their own cases are hampered by a lack of knowledge and experience.
 Insurance claims adjusters are experienced negotiators who understand how claims should be valued.
 They are able to take advantage of injury victims who do not understand the value of their claims.

-Personal injury lawyers help injury victims recover their wage loss, medical expenses, and other financial losses, but we also know that compensation must be awarded for pain and suffering.
+Personal injury lawyers help injury victims get the best possible injury settlement by making sure to recover their wage loss, medical expenses, and other financial losses, as well as pain and suffering.
 The ability to place a value on nonfinancial injuries comes from studying settlements and jury verdicts in similar cases, and from experience negotiating with insurance claims adjusters.

 Injury victims who believe they will save money by settling their own claims usually lose money.
 Because they don't know how to calculate a fair settlement value, they often accept settlements that are much lower than they deserve.
 Studies show that settlements negotiated by personal injury attorneys more than offset the fees that the attorneys earn.
 Maximizing an insurance settlement is one of the most important benefits that personal injury attorneys offer to accident victims.